 50 Health Tips That Will Make You Feel 20 Years Younger

 Some days you just feel old.
 Your joints are stiff.
 Your brain is foggy.
-You can’t remember the last time you did something spontaneous.
-No matter what it is, you know no anti-aging serum or treatment can magically turn back the clock and make you feel like you did in your 20s.
+You can't remember the last time you did something spontaneous.
+No matter what's slowing you down, you know no anti-aging serum or treatment can magically turn back the clock and make you feel like you did in your 20s.
+Fortunately, all hope is not lost.
+In fact, with a few simple updates to your daily routine, you'll be feeling younger in no time.
+From perfecting your posture to getting more vitamin D, these are the expert-backed tips that will rejuvenate your body and mind and help you look and feel your best, no matter how many trips you've made around the sun.
+And for more on improving as you age, here are 65 Ways to Be a Better Spouse After 40, According to Experts.

 Stop stressing about money.